-Among them, the members of Team Ogi, the captains of a certain numbers of fishing boats, the members of the Group 1965 who were present that day (that’d be half of them), some residents of the island, their friends and family…
+Among them, the members of Team Ogi, the captains of a certain number of fishing boats, the members of the Group 1965 who were present that day (that’d be half of them), some residents of the island, their friends and family…

 The captains had a small meeting, mostly to discuss the fact that it was pretty windy that day.
 Drinks were had too.
 And soon enough, all those people hopped on various boats.

 By now, you know where I’m heading.
 This was all about the famous Team Ogi’s Boat Dance.
 A “tradition” dating from 2013, when all Team Ogi’s boats take the sea and reenter the port during opening and closing days of the Triennale, in a way that emulates and honors fishermen of the past when they’d return to port with an unusually good catch.
 It was my first time boarding one of them.
 Hopefully, not my last.
 And yes, I know, I need a haircut.

 Trying to take pictures of the flags wasn’t an easy feast with that wind… And when I could, most of the time, the reverse side would be facing me.

 This little girl was abandoned on the port by her dad…

 (worry not, her mom, little brother and some friends were abandoned there with her too)

 Oshima-san is ready to go!

 I think I recently mentioned that one of the most respected fishermen of the island (who also happened to be the former owner of the Onba Factory building, in other terms, him allowing Onba Factory to settle down in his building was the first domino that allowed Ogijima’s revitalization the way it happened) brutally passed away last Spring.
 He was with us, nonetheless, in spirit.